LEFTLANE

 The New Zealand adjustment, in one paragraph

 Yes, New Zealand drives on the left.
 Yes, your rental car will almost certainly be right-hand drive, with the steering wheel on the right and the indicator stalk reversed from most US and continental European cars.
 You overtake on the right, give way at roundabouts to traffic from your right, and finish every turn in the left lane.
-What makes New Zealand different from other left-driving countries is not the rules — it is the geography.
+For most Americans, the left-side rule is the part you adjust to within a day.
+What makes American driving in New Zealand different from other left-driving countries is not the rules — it is the geography.
 The roads are narrower, more winding, and slower than the map promises, and the country's official road safety agency (Waka Kotahi NZTA) publishes dedicated visitor guidance because the gap between expectation and reality has caused enough incidents to need its own campaign.

 The time tax: the single most important rule in New Zealand